Knee Osteoarthritis (KOA) is a degenerative disorder with the loss of knee articular cartilage.

 suffer from KOA

-New cases in Hong Kong in 2019
+New cases in Hong Kong

 Average waiting time of KOA treatments in Hong Kong public hospitals